redBorder/redborder-documentation/docs/ips/platform_configurations/ips_sensor.md

 ## Identify the IPS sensor

-It is necessary to claim the sensor in the manager to start retransmitting the data coming from the IPS.
+In case that IPS has been installed in **proxy** mode, it is necessary to claim the sensor in the manager to start retransmitting the data coming from the IPS.
 To do this, go to the **Sensors** section of the website.
 In the list of sensors you should see a section called **Unclaimed**.

 ![Unclaimed sensors](images/Unclaimed_loc.png)